FREE SHIPPING ON UK ORDERS OVER £50

 The History Chinese Tea

 The history of tea in China goes back so far, it is difficult to decipher between fact and legend.
-It is thought that the origins of Chinese tea date back to the second millenium BC when it was discovered almost by accident by the first Emperor of China, Shennong.
+It is thought that the origins of Chinese tea date back to the second millennium BC when it was discovered almost by accident by the first Emperor of China, Shennong.

 When leaves from a nearby bush fell into his pot of boiling water he drank the infused water and was pleasantly surprised by its refreshing effects.
 The vitality this drink gave him sparked a life long journey experimenting with other medicinal herbs and infusions.
 Among many other social and technological advancements he is considered the father of Chinese medicine and tea.